-(ii) A unique low cost layer, developed by technology, based sol-gel on silica (TEOS/MTES) acid precursors under catalysis, which meets both properties dielectric and hydrophobic, has been developed.
+(ii) A unique low cost layer, developed by sol-gel technology, based on silica (TEOS/MTES) under acid precursors catalysis, which meets both properties dielectric and hydrophobic, has been developed.
 This reduces the manufacturing time (from a bilayer, usually PMMA and Teflon to only one) besides lowering the price of the device.